ankitects/anki/docs/linux.md

 ## Missing Libraries

-If you get errors during startup, try starting with
+If you get errors during build or startup, try starting with

 QT_DEBUG_PLUGINS=1 ./run